malcolmregan/GateCircuit-to-AnnealerEmbedding/README.md

 		  truth table representation of qubit
 	  - TODO list for implementation of this approach

-   III) Lump annealer encoding as composite of single gate annealer encodings
+   III) Lump annealer embedding as composite of single gate annealer embeddings
    	  - Notes and ideas on this approach
 	  - TODO list for implementation of this approach

 -----------------------------------------------------------------------------------------------------
-(I) GATE CIRCUIT-TO-ANNEALER ENCODING BY WAY OF INTERMEDIATE LOGICAL TRUTH TABLE REPRESENTATION
+(I) GATE CIRCUIT-TO-ANNEALER EMBEDDING BY WAY OF INTERMEDIATE LOGICAL TRUTH TABLE REPRESENTATION
 -----------------------------------------------------------------------------------------------------

 This approach will be unable to scale to any practical circuit, as practical circuits often